brucemcpherson/gupper/README.md

 ### What gupper can do right from its cli interface

+`
+Note: all these examples are available in v1.1.0 and above.
+`

 I found it a great timesaver when playing around with variants of schemas, prompts and various assortments of files.

 - Upload single or lists of files to gemini from the local filesystem, Cloud Storage or Google Drive.